Frequently asked questions

 Why Alice Buffett’s written system of Norf’k?

 The research team recognises that, being a primarily oral language, there are numerous ways in which words can be written in Norf’k.
-For this website, and when transcribing interviews, we have opted for Alice Buffett’s system as a way to maintain consistency with other critical heritage studies research currently being undertaken on the island.
-When we call for contributions to the zine, however, we will accept, and publish, submissions that use other versions of written Norf’k.
+For this website, and when transcribing interviews, we opted for Alice Buffett’s system as a way to maintain consistency with other critical heritage studies research currently being undertaken on the island.

 Reference: Buffett, AI 1999, Speak Norfolk Today: An Encyclopaedia of the Norfolk Island Language, Himii Publishing Company, Norfolk Island.